menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 ────────────────────────────────────────────────────────────────────────
 ```

-Ha!!! `Bodoni 72` was the correct font.
-It did that.
+Ha!!! `Bodoni 72` looks like the correct font.
+My network did it.
 Let's try the second font:

 ```text